 Choosing a Guardian class

 The three character classes from the original — Titan, Hunter, and Warlock — carry over into the sequel.
-Classes in Destiny 2 don’t have the same hard-coded roles as seen in traditional MMOS, but each class has its own strengths and weaknesses.
+Classes in Destiny 2 don’t have the same hard-coded roles as seen in traditional MMOs, but each type has its strengths and weaknesses.

-The Titan’s default skill tree emphasizes more powerful grenade and melee attacks.
-As you level up, you can choose between different grenade and melee modifiers to match your play style.
+The Titan’s default skill tree emphasizes more powerful grenade and melee attacks, but you can choose from three different skill trees with different modifiers to match your play style.

 The Hunter class, the most nimble of three, is the hardest to get the hang of for most players.
 Along with being super speedy, Hunters can triple jump.
 For newer players, the Hunter may feel a bit unwieldy at first: The lightweight class can’t take much damage, so if you aren’t evasive and always on the move, your Hunter may go down — frequently.
-That being said, all these differences end up becoming strengths, as a player with great FPS handles will likely find the Hunter class to be the most tactically engaging.
-If you want a challenge and to move endlessly, the Hunter class is for you.
+That said, all these differences end up becoming strengths, as a player with great FPS handles will likely find the Hunter class to be the most tactically engaging.
+If you want a challenge and a class that will keep you on your toes, the Hunter class is for you.